alamedyang/magedocs/Obsidian/entity_types.md

 You need not manipulate `PrimaryId` to alter the appearance of a character entity.
 Instead, you can use [[actions|actions]] that change the `entity_type` value to one of the ones defined within `entity_types.json`.

-What's special about character entities is that they can have a number of [[animations|animations]](animations) [[entity_management_system|assigned]] to them and they will switch animations automatically depending on context (walking or not, facing north/south/east/west, etc.), as well as having other attributes, like a default portrait image. **NPCs will therefore likely be this type.**
+What's special about character entities is that they can have a number of [[animations|animations]] [[entity_management_system|assigned]] to them and they will switch animations automatically depending on context (walking or not, facing north/south/east/west, etc.), as well as having other attributes, like a default portrait image. **NPCs will therefore likely be this type.**

 In the MGE, character entities will default to their idle animation regardless of the tile that was placed Tiled.
 (I.e. if you use a "walking animation" tile for the entity on the Tiled map, the entity will appear to be walking in Tiled, but not within the MGE.)